stephaniechallita/stephaniechallita.github.io/content/ase_fsm.md

 ### Goal

-Your interpreter should:
+The interpreter algorithm should:
 - Load an FSM model from an .fsm file.
 - Start from the machine’s initial state.
 - Select one of the outgoing transitions (for example, randomly).
 - Apply its trigger and action, and move to the target state.
-- Continue until a state with no outgoing transitions is reached.
+- Continue until a state with no outgoing transitions is reached (terminal state) or a given number (_e.g._ 10) of transitions has been executed.

-The execution should produce trace messages in the console to show the evolution of the system.
+**The execution should produce trace messages in the console (`console.log('...')`) to show the evolution of the system.**

-Add a file `interpreter.ts` in `packages/language/src/`:
+Add a file `interpreter.ts` in `language`:

 ```ts